Carole Lombard: Success in screwball comedies (1934–1935)

 Lombard in the lobby card for Twentieth Century (1934), considered a pioneering screwball comedy: The film made her a major star.

 Lombard made four comedies with Fred MacMurray, beginning with Hands Across the Table (1935).

-1934 marked a high point in Lombard's career, beginning with Wesley Ruggles's musical drama Bolero, where George Raft and she showcased their dancing skills in an extravagantly staged performance to Maurice Ravel's Boléro.
+1934 marked a high point in Lombard's career, beginning with Wesley Ruggles's musical drama Bolero, where she and George Raft showcased their dancing skills in an extravagantly staged performance to Maurice Ravel's Boléro.
 She had been offered the lead female role in It Happened One Night but turned it down because of scheduling conflicts.
 (Note: It Happened One Night became a major success and won five Academy Awards, including Best Picture and Best Actress for Claudette Colbert in the role that Lombard would have played.)
 Bolero was favorably received, while her next film We're Not Dressing was a box-office hit with Bing Crosby.

 Lombard was then recruited by director Howard Hawks to star in his screwball Twentieth Century which proved a watershed in her career and made her a major star.
 Hawks had seen her inebriated at a party, where he found her to be "hilarious and uninhibited and just what the part needed", and she was cast with John Barrymore.
 In Twentieth Century, Lombard plays an actress who is pursued by her former mentor, a flamboyant Broadway impresario.
 Hawks and Barrymore were unimpressed with her work in rehearsals, finding that she was "acting" too hard and giving a stiff performance.
 The director encouraged Lombard to relax, be herself, and act on her instincts.
 (Note: Hawks recalled, "She acted like a schoolgirl ... and she was stiff, she would try to imagine a character and then act according to her imaginings instead of being herself."
 He eventually felt that Lombard had overcome this in a scene, and he said to Barrymore, "you've just seen a girl that's probably going to be a big star, and if we can just keep her from acting, we'll have a hell of a picture.")
 She responded well to this tutoring, and reviews for the film commented on her unexpectedly "fiery talent", "a Lombard like no Lombard you've ever seen".
 The Los Angeles Times critic felt that she was "entirely different" from her formerly cool, "calculated" persona: "she vibrates with life and passion, abandon and diablerie".